 Stringy Neapolitan Gattò.
-Original Recipe Step by Step
+Original step-by-step recipe

 Stringy Neapolitan Gattò.
-Original Recipe
+Original recipe

-My gattò is exactly the “GATTO’ ” (with an accent on the ‘ò’ and two ‘tt’), not to be confused with the “gateau di patate” because the real Neapolitan one is called like this and the recipe is taken (with some of my variations) from Jeanne Caròla Francesconi’s book “La Cucina Napoletana”, which is widely regarded as the “bible” of Neapolitan cuisine.
+My gattò is truly the “GATTO'” (the one with the accent on ò and two tt), not to be confused with the “potato gateau” because the authentic Neapolitan one is called like this, and the recipe is taken (with some of my variations) from Jeanne Caròla Francesconi’s book “La Cucina Napoletana”, unanimously considered the “bible” of Neapolitan cuisine.

 You might also be interested in: